SAP-archive/teched2021-INT360/exercises/ex2/README.md

 [mybinder.org]: https://mybinder.org/v2/gh/SAP-samples/teched2021-INT360/main?labpath=exercises%2Fex2%2FTechEdINT360-WorkflowIntelligence.ipynb
 It may take up to five minutes to launch the notebook.
 Sessions on this free service can be terminated after a [10 minutes of inactivity].
-Make sure not to leave the browser window for long periods of time and download your notebook once you are done with the workshop for safekeeping.
+Make sure not to leave the browser window for long period of time unattended and download your notebook once you are done with the workshop for safekeeping.

 [10 minutes of inactivity]: https://mybinder.readthedocs.io/en/latest/about/about.html#how-long-will-my-binder-session-last